Charlie Daniels: Sideman career and first rock band

-Daniels began his music career as a member of the bluegrass band Misty Mountain Boys in the 1950s, already skilled on guitar, fiddle, banjo, and mandolin, In the 1960s, Daniels was performing rock and roll.
+Daniels began his music career as a member of the bluegrass band Misty Mountain Boys in 1953, already skilled on guitar, fiddle, banjo, and mandolin, In the 1960s, Daniels was performing rock and roll.
 Daniels formed a band, the Rockets, who later changed its name to the Jaguars after scoring a hit single with the instrumental recording "Jaguar".
 After discovering jazz, the Jaguars began performing jazz music, before reverting to rock and country music by 1964.

-Daniels lent his talents to the bass guitar playing, arrangement and co-production of a single, "Love" bw "Black Olives" by The Bad Boys which was released on the Paula Records label in 1966.
+Daniels lent his talents to the bass guitar playing, arrangement and co-production of a single, "Love" (b/w "Black Olives"), by The Bad Boys, which was released on the Paula Records label in 1966.
 It became an R&B hit, first registering on the Cash Box Top 50 in R&B Locations chart on 17 December 1966, and still active on the Cash Box Looking Ahead chart 18 March 1967. where it peaked at no. 11.
 It also made the Record World national R&B chart, peaking at no. 28 on 28 January.

 During his career as a rock and roll sideman, Daniels also wrote songs for other performers.
-In July 1963, soul singer Jerry Jackson recorded Daniels's song "It Hurts Me"; the following year, on January 12, 1964, Elvis Presley recorded the better-known recording of Daniels's song.
+In July 1963, soul singer Jerry Jackson recorded Daniels's song "It Hurts Me"; the following year, on 12 January 1964, Elvis Presley recorded the better-known version of Daniels's song.
 The songwriting credits list Charles E. Daniels and Joy Byers as the songwriters, although Byers' husband, songwriter and producer Bob Johnston, was the actual co-writer with Daniels.
 Johnston encouraged Daniels to move to Nashville to get work as a session player, which led to Daniels's recording with Bob Dylan on his 1969 album Nashville Skyline, Ringo Starr on his 1970 album Beaucoups of Blues and Leonard Cohen on his 1971 album Songs of Love and Hate, as well as further sessions with Dylan and Cohen's 1971 tour.
 Dylan and Daniels found each other creatively invigorating during their recordings together, with Dylan saying that "when Charlie was around, something good would usually come out of the sessions", and Daniels describing the recording sessions with Dylan as "loose, free and, most of all, fun".
 Daniels also produced albums for the Youngbloods, including their 1969 album Elephant Mountain.